Each year, thousands of people are involved in motorcycle accidents, and sadly, many of these people are seriously injured or killed.

 If you are in an accident, it is important to obtain legal representation quickly so your attorney can gather crucial evidence.
-Contact The Collins Law Firm today at (630) 527-1595 or (866) 480-8223, extension 221 for Shawn Collins or extension 226 for Edward Manzke, to schedule a free consultation with an experienced member of our legal team.
+Contact The Collins Law Firm today at (630) 527-1595, extension 221 for Shawn Collins or extension 226 for Edward Manzke, to schedule a free consultation with an experienced member of our legal team.

 For More Information, Read Our Motorcycle Accident Blog.